docentYT/openstreetmap-ng/Relicensing.md

 ### Dual-Licensing Agreements

-Some contributors have agreed to dual-license their work under both GPL-2.0 and AGPL-3.0:
+The following contributors have agreed to dual-license their work under both GPL-2.0 and AGPL-3.0:

 - <https://github.com/samanpwbb>
 - <https://github.com/simonpoole>